peruzzoarthur/posts/map-container-tile-layer/README.md

 #### Summary

-In this post we explored the most basic component for React Leaflet, the MapContainer.
-Also we learned how to use TileLayer to style the container images from different sources.
+In this post, we explored the foundational component of React Leaflet, the MapContainer, and demonstrated how to use the TileLayer component to customize map styles with imagery from various sources.
+This serves as a solid starting point for creating more advanced and interactive mapping features, which we’ll cover in the upcoming tutorials in this series.